hughjonesd/ggmagnify/README.md

 ## Ellipse

-This requires R \>= 4.2.0 and an appropriate graphics device.
+This requires R 4.1 or higher, and an appropriate graphics device.

 ``` r